 These are all key factors when deciding where and how you’re going to plant:

-- A couple of weeks before your last expected frost, plant your seedlings in a 10-12” deep pot or container with good quality potting soil.
-It’s possible to grow herbs in smaller containers, but they like room for their roots and air circulation above the soil, so bigger is better.
+A couple of weeks before your last expected frost, plant your seedlings in a 10-12” deep pot or container with good quality potting soil.
 Be sure to use loose soil and don’t worry about too much fertilizer, but you can add some time-release fertilizer or a little compost if you’d like.